- About us

 8.3 Nothing in this Clause 8 shall be deemed to exclude or restrict either Party's liability for death or personal injury resulting from negligence or for fraud.

 8.4 Neither the Company nor any other CGM shall be liable for any consequential or indirect loss or damage suffered by a Client.
-Further, neither the Company nor any other CGM shall be liable to the other for any loss of profits, loss of use, loss of or interruption in business, loss of goodwill or loss of data.
+Further, neither the Company nor any other CGM shall be liable for any loss of profits, loss of anticipated savings, loss of use, loss of or interruption in business, loss of goodwill or loss of or errors in or in relation to documents and/or data and in any case whether direct or indirect.

 8.5 Subject to clause 8.3 above, the exclusions and/or limitations of liability found in this clause 8 shall apply whether the alleged claim, loss, damage or expense arises in contract, tort (including but not limited to negligence), or from any other cause whatsoever.